Nine and ten lonely runners: Acknowledgements

 \section{Acknowledgements}

-I am very grateful to my adviser, Noah Kravitz, for his thoughtful guidance, constant encouragement and meticulous feedback.
-His suggestions have vastly improved the paper.
-The author is supported by the King's Scholarship (Thailand).
+I am very grateful to my adviser, Noah Kravitz, for his thoughtful guidance, constant encouragement and meticulous feedback that has vastly improved the paper.
+I thank the referees for their valuable comments.
+I am supported by the King's Scholarship (Thailand).